Last updated on June 16th, 2021 at 02:33 pm

 And so it goes, supposedly, with technical debt.
 Each user of the shared asset expends resources on development, maintenance, and enhancement only to the extent that the expenditure is justified by immediate need.
 Retiring any legacy technical debt, or any technical debt accumulated in the course of meeting those immediate needs, is regarded as low priority.
 Because resources for debt retirement are rarely if ever sufficient to meet the need, technical debt grows inexorably.
 Eventually, the shared asset becomes unmaintainable and must be abandoned.

-However, careful research shows that Hardin’s Commons allegory is not applicable to every situation involving shared resources.
+However, careful research shows that Hardin’s Commons allegory isn’t applicable to every situation involving shared resources.
 That same research casts doubt on the validity of the assertion that development silos are necessary in any approach to technical debt management.

 As Ostrom’s research demonstrated, the problem with Hardin’s allegory is that it applies only to shared resources that are open to use by all without regulation.
 The misapplication of the Tragedy of the Commons is clearly described in a World Bank Discussion Paper by Bromley and Cernea [Bromley 1989]:

 For some time now, Hardin’s allegory of the “tragedy” has had remarkable currency among researchers and development practitioners.
 Not only has it become the dominant paradigm within which social scientists assess natural resource issues, but it appears explicitly and implicitly in the formulation of many programs and projects and in other beliefs and prejudices derived from it.
-Unfortunately, its power as a metaphor is not matched by its capacity for aiding our understanding of resource management regimes.
+Unfortunately, its capacity for aiding our understanding of resource management regimes falls far short of its power as a metaphor.
 By confusing an open access regime (a free-for-all) with a common property regime (in which group size and behavioral rules are specified) the metaphor denies the very possibility for resource users to act together and institute checks and balances, rules and sanctions, for their own interaction within a given environment.

 The real tragedy for technology managers would be their failure to learn from the past errors of social scientists and political economists, and to then repeat, in the context of technical debt management, this now well-understood confusion about the domain of applicability of Hardin’s allegory.